 The foundation of this city dates back to Sassanid era (3rd century ), in the time of Shahpour the 1st.
 This city was once the capital of Iran in the 16th century (Safavid era).
 Today you will visit the Jameh Mosque, Aliqapou palace, and then, the bazaar.

 After an early breakfast, you will head to Alamout (assassins) castle which is 120 km.

-Masouleh is in Gilan province, North Iran Which is at least a millennium old, it is step-like and earthy colored. next, You can explore this wonderful and beautiful village.
-Stay overnight in Masouleh.
+Masuleh is in Gilan province, North Iran Which is at least a millennium old, it is step-like and earthy colored. next, You can explore this wonderful and beautiful village.
+Stay overnight in Masuleh.

 Today you will drive to Sarein via Astara and you will also drive along the Caspian Sea.

 Is a small town in North West Iran which is so famous for its hot spring resorts and the ski resort.
 Tonight you stay in Sarein.

 The city tour starts right after arriving in Ardabil.